huogerac/small/README.md

 $ sudo docker run -ti -v $(pwd)/:/root -p 8000:8000 container_name bash # (container_name) your container name defined on build
 ```

-now go to folder root/:
+now go to the root/ folder:
 ```bash
 $ cd root/
 $ django-admin.py startproject some_name .
 ```

 outside of bash, edit the project:

 ```bash
 $ sudo subl .  # Why I need use sudo?, because this is defined on build and run remember? $(pwd)/:/root
 ```
+'subl' requires Sublime Text

-This is a small example how use docker on systems 32 bits.
+This is a small example how to use docker on systems 32 bits.

-i hope this is helpful :D
+I hope this is can be helpful :D